masak1112/ambs/docs/structure_name_convention.md

 |add new whole year data of 2017 on the operational data base |Y2016to2017M01to12 |
 | Note: Y2016to2017M01to12 = Y2016M01to12_Y2017M01to12|

-### varialbe abbrevaition and the corresponding full names
+### variable abbrevaition and the corresponding full names

 | var	| full  names 	|
 |---	|---	|